 Steps for Monitoring West Virginia Whites

-- Back home, log into our site called eButterfly and report your findings.
+- Back home, log into our site called eButterfly, join our project, and report your findings.
 Even if you don’t find any butterflies, zeros are important to report too!

 Can you break the early or late record for a West Virginia White sighting?
 Who will have the highest count?
 Can we find them in places they’ve never been recorded?
 We can’t wait to find out!